Frederick William, Duke of Brunswick-Wolfenbüttel: Return to Brunswick and Quatre Bras

 The Duke fell at the head of his men, fighting alongside the Gordon Highlanders and holding the crucial crossroads at Quatre Bras.

 The action that led to his death was described thus by an eyewitness:

-Tod des Schwarzen Herzogs (German: "Death of the Black Duke") at the Battle of Quatre Bras on 16 June 1815.
-An 1835 painting by Friedrich Matthäi now displayed in the Braunschweigisches Landesmuseum.

 "Duke Friedrich Wilhelm, who had ridden ahead, returned to our ranks and while smoking a short pipe, said: ‘Children, let us charge the weapons quickly!’
 The first thing we saw as we came into the field of action was a regiment of Belgian Dragoons in the greatest disorder, who were retiring very hastily before the French!
 Now we knew that the war had begun, and advancing with the greatest courage we exchanged blows with the enemy....

 The death of our beloved Duke was only confirmed the following day, although he had fallen close to our battalion (he had lost his horse before this and I had almost been ridden over by the horse he had received as a substitute).
 I had seen him on several occasions during the action, as he waited on our left flank with the Hussars.
 But we were no longer to witness his encouraging presence!
 The impression this loss had on our Brunswick legions was not as it was subsequently described.
 Each of us, be he an officer or a simple soldier, had enough to concern himself with, and we were unable to dwell upon this tragic event for any length of time, only the memory of our beloved Duke, Friedrich Wilhelm."